 Bankruptcy Perth can answer any concerns you have concerning bankruptcy in Western Australia so call us on 1300 795 575.

 Bankruptcy Term 3 Years To 1

 Only the government know if the bankruptcy term will be reduced from 3 years to 1 year.
-It has been some time since they first looked at this and there has been no real outcome.
-For now, it remains at three years and is likely to in the immediate future.
-To find out about any developments regarding bankruptcy phone us on 1300 795 575.
+It has been some time since they initially looked at this and there has been no real outcome.
+In the meantime, it stays at three years and is most likely to in the immediate future.
+To learn about any developments concerning bankruptcy phone us on 1300 795 575.